tyler-r-smith/js-to-css/README.md

 ```

-This returns a multi-line string
+This returns a multi-line string, converted here to css.
 ```css
 body {background-color: blue; }
 body div {background-color: green; }
 #test {background-color: yellow; }
 ```

-Then we add the css string to the dom. \n\r
+Then we add the css string to the dom.
 You can also add it to an element, or do with it what ever you'd like.

 Below comes from: